natecollins/cfgbackup/README.md

 cfgbackup - Simple File Backups
 ========================================
 An easy to use file backup script where each job is based around a simple config file.
-- All backups are just files in directories, no special tools for recovery
 - Does rotational backups or simple syncing
-- Hard link unchanged files between rotational backups
-- Hard link identical files with a single backup
+- Detailed logging
 - Email notifications on failure
-- Very few dependencies - only standard open source tools, like Bash and rsync
-- Detailed logging
+- Backups are simply files in directories, no special tools for recovery
+- Can hard link unchanged files between rotational backups
+- Can hard link identical files with a single backup
 - Very customizable